twolfson/sublime-hooks/README.md

 ## Examples
 ### Project
 Project settings should be defined under a `settings` in your current `.sublime-project`.
+This can be accessed either via the `Project: Edit` command palette or `Project -> Edit` in the menu.

 ```js
 // Inside my-project.sublime-project